 Ash has a bachelor's in English Lit.
 She loves analyzing fiction and obsessing over books, film, and television.

-The show has a character, Isaak Sirko, appear in Season 7 and Dexter appears to not care at all about him being a gay Russian mob guy.
+To get this out of the way, yes, the show has a gay character, Isaak Sirko, who appears in Season 7 and Dexter appears to not care at all about him being a gay Russian mob guy.

 But I always felt as if this was tacked on later in the show after the writers were criticized for having their characters repeatedly say and do homophobic things.
 I felt like they added Isaak to prove they weren't homophobic.